nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 3. The code will then check if the command is to add a module bookmark or a lesson slot, and do so accordingly.

-4. If the command is to add a lesson slot, then there will be check for a bookmark entry in the command.
+4. If the command is to add a lesson slot, then there will be a check for a bookmark entry in the command.
 If there is one, then the bookmark will be added to the lesson slot.

 5. Loop to step 3 if there are additional commands which have not been executed.